Resources for New Graduate Students

 Information on Graduate Student Health Insurance – including how to waive the University Student Insurance.

 Note: You have received information on waiving the University Student Health Insurance.
 If you are a student with guaranteed funding, you will not be able to waive this until you enroll in GSHIP (Graduate Student Health Insurance Program: a.k.a.
 The RA/TA Health Insurance).
-GSHIP enrollment information will be available mid-July.
+GSHIP enrollment information will be available in the beginning of August.
 If you have guaranteed funding, you can complete and return the enrollment form before you are assigned an actual RA or TA position at orientation.

 University Healthcare Waiver Deadline: September 1

 Initial adviser assignments are made by the Director of Graduate Studies (DGS) making the best attempts to match student and adviser interests.
 These advisers are the ones listed in your admission offer letters.
 Keep in mind that these assignments are based on limited information and are not binding.

 The adviser’s role is to provide advice on academic related issues and questions as well as to serve as contact points for alerting the student to academic progress milestones.
 During the faculty’s review of student progress (which occurs each semester during a faculty meeting), the program adviser is called upon to describe the student’s progress and discuss any problems or delays in that progress.